Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 ## How to try KEEP-87?
 (Alternative approach)

 - Clone [Our Kotlin fork](https://github.com/arrow-kt/kotlin) and checkout the **keep-87** branch.
-- Follow the instructions on the [README](https://github.com/arrow-kt/kotlin/blob/master/ReadMe.md#build-environment-requirements) configure the necessary JVMs.
+- Follow the instructions on the [README](https://github.com/arrow-kt/kotlin/blob/master/ReadMe.md#build-environment-requirements) to configure the necessary JVMs.
 - Follow the instructions on the [README](https://github.com/arrow-kt/kotlin/blob/master/ReadMe.md#-working-with-the-project-in-intellij-idea) to open the project in IntelliJ IDEA.
 - Once you have everything working, you can run a new instance of IntelliJ IDEA with the new modifications to the language by executing `./gradlew runIde`.
 There is also a pre-configured run configuration titled **IDEA** that does this.
 - It will open a new instance of the IDE where you can create a new project and experiment with the new features of the language.
 You can also download [The Keep87Sample project](https://github.com/47deg/KEEP/files/3079552/Keep87Sample.zip)
-) with some sample code that you can try out.
+) that includes some sample code that you can try out.

 ## What's still to be done?

 ### Instance resolution based on inheritance

-Some scenarios are not covered yet given some knowledge we are lacking about how subtyping resolution rules are coded in Kotlin compiler.
-The different scenarios would be required for a fully working compile time extension resolution feature, and [are described in detail here](https://github.com/arrow-kt/kotlin/issues/15).
+Some scenarios aren’t covered yet, given we’re lacking some knowledge about how subtyping resolution rules are coded in the Kotlin compiler.
+These scenarios would be required for a fully working compile-time extension resolution feature and [are described in detail here](https://github.com/arrow-kt/kotlin/issues/15).

 ### Using extensions in inlined lambdas

-Inlined functions get into trouble when it comes to capture resolved extensions.[The problem is described here](https://github.com/arrow-kt/kotlin/issues/14).
+Inlined functions get into trouble when it comes to capturing resolved extensions.
+[The problem is described here](https://github.com/arrow-kt/kotlin/issues/14).

 ### Function and property extension providers

-Ideally we'd enable users to provide extensions also using `val` and `fun`.
+Ideally, we'd enable users to provide extensions also using `val` and `fun`.
 They'd look similar to:

 ```kotlin
 // Simple fun extension provisioning